shivanggarg1998/mk100/README.md

 <table>
 <tr>
 <td>
   Ecommerce website for farmers to increase their reach to customer and to avoid middleman as much as possible.
-Build as a project for SIH 2019
+Build as a project for SIH 2020.
+I Could not present it at site due to Covid 19 situation.
 </td>
 </tr>
 </table>